OBOAcademy/obook/docs/howto/obsolete-term.md

 For example: ```obsolete gamma-glutamyltransferase activity``` __Note the case-sensitivity.
 Make sure to have a space (and no other character) between 'obsolete' and the term label__.

-5. Add ‘OBSOLETE’ to the term definition: In the 'Description' window, click on the ```o``` on the right-hand side of the definition entry.
+5. Add ‘OBSOLETE.’ to the term definition: In the 'Description' window, click on the ```o``` on the right-hand side of the definition entry.
 In the resulting window, in the Literal tab, at the beginning of the definition, type: ```OBSOLETE.```
 For example: ```OBSOLETE.
 Catalysis of the reaction: (5-L-glutamyl)-peptide + an amino acid = peptide + 5-L-glutamyl-amino acid.```
  __Note the case-sensitivity__.